syncfusion-content/maui-docs/MAUI/PDF-Viewer/Printing-PDF-files.md

 # Printing PDF Files in .NET MAUI PDF Viewer (SfPdfViewer)

 The print feature of [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows you to effortlessly print PDF documents directly from your application code.
+Also, the modified form fields and annotations in SfPdfViewer will be preserved properly in the printed document.

 ![Printing PDF Files in .NET MAUI PDF Viewer](Images\Print\print.jpg)